Terence1105/LineBot/README.md

 # LineBot with meme

 ## About The Project
-There is a meme line bot which you can get random mem image！
+There is a meme line bot which you can get random meme image！

 ## Built With
 + HTTP framework: https://github.com/gin-gonic/gin